Masmiseim36/nxpSDK/boards/frdmk82f/driver_examples/dspi/interrupt/readme.txt

 ========
 The dspi_interrupt example shows how to use DSPI driver in interrupt way:

-In this example , one dspi instance used as DSPI master and another dspi instance used as DSPI slave .
+In this example , one dspi instance used as DSPI master and another dspi instance used as DSPI slave in the same board.
+This example does not use the transactional API in DSPI driver.
+It's a demonstration that how to use the interrupt in KSDK driver.

 1. DSPI master send/received data to/from DSPI slave in interrupt .
 (DSPI Slave using interrupt to receive/send the data)

 Toolchain supported
 ===================
-- IAR embedded Workbench 7.50.1
+- IAR embedded Workbench  8.40.2
-- Keil MDK 5.17
+- Keil MDK  5.29
-- GCC ARM Embedded 2015-4.9-q3
+- GCC ARM Embedded  8.3.1
-- Kinetis Development Studio IDE 3.0.0
-- Atollic TrueSTUDIO 5.4.0
+- MCUXpresso  11.1.0

 Hardware requirements
 =====================